 Regarding the disposition of the monthly insurance cost, if your daughter and son-in-law are paying the premium they do have private mortgage insurance.
 Typically, this insurance policy is paid by the lender but reimbursed to the lender by the borrower in their monthly payment.
 The lender should be anxious to educate any customer about this issue, or as you suggested, do we have illegal activity?
 I suspect it is an error on the part of the mortgage advisor, but stranger things have happened.

 Not to be an alarmist, but several of the nations private mortgage insurance companies were forced into bankruptcy in the past couple of years.
 Those occurrences may be the source of the statement the mortgage advisor made about “no company holding their private mortgage insurance”.
 State insurance commissioners regulate private mortgage insurance.
 These commissions have stepped in and taken control of the bankrupt companies or another entity purchased their insurance contracts.
 Your insurer had an obligation to notify you that your carrier had changed.
 From a consumer’s point of view, nothing has changed.
 The policies those companies wrote continue to be serviced the same way they were before the real estate market collapse.
 What has changed is the formula under which these bankrupt companies pay the lenders for losses incurred on loans that default.
 You can learn more about the issues at the PMI trade association and the Freddie Mac (Pg.
-49-45 SEC form 10-Q) websites.
+1, Financial Information) websites.

 My advice to your daughter and son-in-law is as follows:

 1. They should prepare themselves for the potential they will have to invest time to sort this out.
 It may be as painless as one or two phone calls, but it could require some education, multiple calls, documenting the events and following up to assure actions promised by others are completed as agreed.